 The same goes for adding pot shards to the bottom of your pot.
 In effect, the pot’s depth is shortened and drainage impeded.
 Contrary to what you might think, the soil won’t wash out of the holes in the bottom of the pot either.
 Proper soil ends up acting like a sponge that will release water when there is too much and retain it as needed.

 Secret #6: Not much needs to be said about sunlight except that A) it’s very necessary, and B) part of your planning process should include which plants need how much sun.

-I choose mostly full sun plants because of where I place my garden containers.
 If you have a small area that receives sunlight for most of the day, that’s going to be fine.
 If you have a shaded patio or balcony, find shade-friendly plants.

 There are so many different kinds of fertilizers and nutrients you can purchase or add yourself.
 You can buy liquids that are mixed in when watering or powders that are mixed in with the soil when planting.
 There are stakes or pellets that release fertilizer slowly into the soil with each watering.
 And there’s your very own kitchen compost.
 It just depends on what you like and can keep track of, because you don’t want to fertilize too much either.

 – When growing tomatoes and peppers in a container garden, even with a really good potting mix it’s possible that there isn’t enough calcium or other nutrients in the soil.
 These have to be replaced often or a plant disease called blossom end rot will occur.
 The fruit looks just fine until you turn it over and the bottom is darkened and rotten.